 You can use any tool to query your data from within a Dash app (such as a SQL database, Pandas dataframe, CSV file, REST API, etc), so long as the tool has a Python connector library, which is practically guaranteed.

 You do not need to provide your own Docker image.
 The process of building images and deploying containers is handled by Dash Enterprise's own buildpacks, which is a higher-level abstraction of a Dockerfile.
-Read more about buildpacks here.
+Read more about buildpacks.

 When you deploy an app with git push, Dash Enterprise creates a new Docker image based on the changes in your app before running the image as Docker containers.
-The deployment is handled by a buildpack, which you can specify using a .buildpackfile.
-Dash Enterprise supports buildpacks for Python, Conda and R, which are open-sourced and can be inspected, forked and modified.
-Learn about the complete deployment lifecycle here.
+The deployment is handled by Python pip, which can be inspected, forked and modified.
+Learn about the complete deployment lifecycle.

-Dash Enterprise will automatically detect and use a conda buildpack when a conda-requirements.txt file is included in the project folder.
+Dash Enterprise will automatically detect and use a conda buildpack when a environment.yml file is included in the project folder.
 This allows you to install packages that cannot be installed with pip, such as cupy and cuda.
-The files inside conda-requirements.txt will be installed using miniconda, and the files in requirements.txt will be install using pip.
-Learn more about conda support on this page, in the "Conda" tab.
+You can install both pip and conda packages within environment.yml.
+Learn more about conda support.